FailAcademy/learning/adp-vancouver/_slides/week-08/01-intro-to-react-native.md

 # Your First RN App

-You're now ready to open your new project in VS Code.

-You can start the RN Packager Server from with VS Code by typing `⌘ + ⇧ + P` and picking **React Native: Start Packager**.

-From your project directory, now run:
+From your terminal go to your project directory and run:

 ```bash
 react-native run-ios